xemlock/wp-codemirror-block/readme.txt

 = Q. The last WordPress update is preventing me from editing my website that is using this plugin.
 Why is this? =
 A. This plugin can not cause such problem.
 More likely, the problem are related to the settings of the website.
 It could just be a cache, so please try to clear your website's cache (may be you using a caching plugin, or some web service such as the CloudFlare) and then the cache of your web browser.
 Also please try to re-login to the website, this too can help.

+== Screenshots ==

+1. How to Add CodeBlock.
+2. Paste `CODE` and Select apropriate Language to highliht `CODE`.
+3. Change Theme from 50+ different themes, with live Preview.
+4. Toggle Line Number with one click.

 == Other Notes ==